March 31, 1915: The nascent serial genre has its first true star when Pearl White plays the hazard-plagued heroine of The Perils of Pauline.

 April 1, 1949: Spinning off from The Egg and I, Ma and Pa Kettle with Marjorie Main and Percy Killbride launches a successful comedy series for Universal.

 April 4, 1958: Cheryl Crane, 14-year-old daughter of Lana Turner, fatally stabs her mother’s lover, tough guy gangster Johnny Stompanato, in self-defense.

 April 2, 1968: Director Stanley Kubrick‘s senses-shattering sci-fi epic, 2001: A Space Odyssey, debuts.
 Though a stunning achievement, acclaim is not widespread.

 April 3, 1972: The Film Society of Lincoln Center honors Charles Chaplin, marking the first time the star has stepped onto American soil in 20 years.

 April 2, 1974: A streaker interrupts David Niven at the Oscars, who quips, “…the only laugh that man will probably get is for…showing off his shortcomings.”

-April 1, 1976: A failed Fox musical called The Rocky Horror Picture Show is given new life at a midnight showing at the Waverly Theater in Greenwich Village.
+April 1, 1976: A failed 20th Century-Fox musical, The Rocky Horror Picture Show, is given new life at a midnight showing at the Waverly Theater in Greenwich Village.